gputtley/INNFER/README.md

 # INNFER - Invertible Neural Networks for Extracting Results

-## TO DO

-`Setup`: Currently there is a bayesflow/snakemake package conflict.
-We are not actually using bayesflow package imported at the moment but this should be fixed.
-It would be good to import the packages required from a yaml file install of pip installing all of them.

-`PreProcess`: Implement discrete to continuous code.

-`PreProcess`: Add large weight removal.

-`Likelihood`: Implement extended and binned likelihoods.

-`Likelihood`: Need to remove events where one or more models gives back a 0 probability.

-`MakeParquetFromRoot`: Add the file to make parquet files from root.

-`Testing`: Test it works on boosted top mass example and test with 1 and 2 nuisances.

-`Other`: Docstrings and sort class functions.
-Finish README documentation.

-`Data` : Implement actually putting in actual data to the repository.
-Also do this in benchmarks

-`Benchmarks` : Refine benchmark scenarios

-`Parsers` : Make file with explanation of parsers.

-`MakePDFs` : Add make PDFs file.

-`Networks` : Setup so you can use the benchmark scenarios as the probability output.

-`Generator` : Add remaining generator plots.

-`SnakeMake Configs` : Set up differing snakemake configs, in particular for benchmark scenarios.

-`Yield-only Uncertainties` : Add the ability to add a yield only uncertainty.

-`Covariance` : Merge in the covariance code.

 ## Installing Repository and Packages

 To import the github repository, clone with the following command.